Denoising Diffusion Variational Inference: Diffusion Models as Expressive Variational Posteriors: Experiments

 We also evaluate the performance of our method and the baselines under semi-supervised learning setting where some labels are observed (1,000 for MNIST and 10,000 for CIFAR-10) and the partitions of the priors are known.

-For this setting, we evaluate ELBO, latent negative log-likelihood (Latent NLL), and a k-nearest neighbors classification accuracy of the latents (Acc).
+For this setting, we evaluate ELBO, Latent NLL, and Acc.
 We choose classification accuracy since classification is a common downstream task for semi-supervised learning.
 We use the same set of priors and baselines.
-Details on how we partition each prior into $p_\btheta(\bz|\bx, l)$ can be founded in \Cref{app:priors}.
-The partitions defined for our priors are local parts of the priors.
-We note that unlike unsupervised learning, we use the simplified sleep term from \Cref{app:sim} in our objective for this setting, since $q_\phi$ already gets extra information from $l$ here.
+Details on how we partition each prior into $p_\btheta(\bz|\bx, l)$ can be founded in Appendix F. The partitions defined for our priors are local parts of the priors.
+We note that unlike unsupervised learning, we use the simplified sleep term in our objective for this setting (see Appendix B for details), since $q_\phi$ already gets extra information from $l$ here.

-The results are shown in \Cref{tab:semi-supervised,tab:semi-supervised_cifar}.
+The results are shown in Table \ref{tab:semi-supervised} and Table \ref{tab:semi-supervised_cifar} in Appendix.
 DDVI mostly outperforms the baselines across different priors and metrics, especially on CIFAR-10 where DDVI is best across the board.
 For MNIST, DDVI always achieves the best ELBO, and it also performs competitively with other baselines in classification accuracy.
-We also show the visualizations of the latents in \Cref{fig:semi-supervised} where DDVI matches the prior almost perfectly.
+We also show the visualizations of the latents in Figure \ref{fig:semi-supervised} where DDVI matches the prior almost perfectly.